shivashant25/Nerdio-Lab/Hands-on lab/07-configure-NAT-gateway.md

    ![](media/10s2.png)

-1. Once the creation task completes, You'll be able see and manage your new NAT gateway.
+1. Once the NAT gateway is created, You'll be able see it under NAT gateway.

    ![](media/10s3.png)